ramber2000/mygit/readme.txt

 Git tracks changes of files>

-creating a new branch is quick AND simple
+creating a new branch is quick AND simple on feature1